Ted Leung on the air

 p.50: Lister's law

-People under time pressure don't think faster
+People under time pressure don't think fasterp.70: Managerial overtime

-Overworked managers are doing things they shouldn't be doing
+Overworked managers are doing things they shouldn't be doingp.80: Laws of bad management

 First Law of Bad Management: If something isn't working, do more of it.
+Second Law of Bad Management: Put yourself in as your own utility infielderp.87: Characteristics of a "Culture of Fear" organization:

 p.100: Vernal Allee's principle of fair exchange

 Simply stated, this principle requires you to arrive at an agreement that would be equally acceptable to you from either side.
-In other words, you would be willing to sign as either party.
+In other words, you would be willing to sign as either party.p.108: Process standards don't help with the truly hard parts of the work.

 When the new automation is in place, there is less total work to be done by the human worker, but what works is left is harder.
 That is the paradox of automation: it makes the work harder, not easier.
-After all, it was the easy work that got absorbed into the machine, so what's left is, almost by definition, fuzzier, less mechanical, and more complex.
+After all, it was the easy work that got absorbed into the machine, so what's left is, almost by definition, fuzzier, less mechanical, and more complex.p.109-110: Empowerment

 Empowerment always implies transfer of control to the person empowered and out of the hands of the manager.
 That doesn't mean you give up all control, only some.
 You can't empower anyone without taking chances.
 The power you've granted is the power to err.
 If that person messes up, you take the consequences.
 Looked at it from the opposite perspective, it is this capacity to injure the person above you that makes empowerment work.
 "Oh my God, if I fail at this, my boss is going to look like a chump for trusting me".
-There is little else in the work experience with so much capacity to motivate.
+There is little else in the work experience with so much capacity to motivate.p.115: Quality

 In fact, it is success in the absence of sufficient power that defines leadership. ...
 Have you ever taken direction from someone who didn't have the authority to make you obey?
 Of course you have.
 And how do you feel about that?
 How do you feel about the person who led you?
 Chances are, the more that person was operating successfully outside and beyond his/her designated authority, the more strongly you feel that you were lucky to have been touched by a real leader. ...
-It's enrolling someone who is distinctly outside the scope of your official power base that constitutes real leadership.
+It's enrolling someone who is distinctly outside the scope of your official power base that constitutes real leadership.p.151: Two models for gaining trust

 You gain trust by demonstrating trustworthiness

-Parent's Rule: Always give trust slightly in advance of demonstrated trustworthiness.
+Parent's Rule: Always give trust slightly in advance of demonstrated trustworthiness.p.171: A real management team

 When you find a real management team in action, there are a handful of managers who run their respective subgroups together.
 People in the subgroups are aware that their bosses are spending a lot of time with each other.
 (Sometimes they even complain about this: Their past experience has accustomed them to a manager who is alone in his/her office for much of the day, and therefore more available to them.)
 Decisions are made by the team and belong to the team.
 Responsibility and accountability are spread over the management team, just as they are in the lower-echelon teams that work for them.
+This modest diffusing of accountability is the "problem" cited by organizations that allow no real management teams.p.185: The best knowledge work managers

-Risk management is the explicit quantitative declaration of uncertainty.
+Risk management is the explicit quantitative declaration of uncertainty.p.198: Component vs Aggregate risks

-The essential business of risk management is management the component or causal risks -- that is, the set of things that can go wrong that might lead to aggregate failure.
+The essential business of risk management is management the component or causal risks -- that is, the set of things that can go wrong that might lead to aggregate failure.p.200: What it means to manage risk

 p.201: Risk containment

-• The plan has to precedes materialization
+- The plan has to precedes materialization

-• Some of the mitigation activities must also precede materialization
+- Some of the mitigation activities must also precede materialization

 Mon, 24 May 2004